Metron-Project/metron-project.github.io/blog/2025-10-12-september-update/index.md

 - Resource will be synced if the collection does not already have any characters or teams associated with it.
 - I may add the reprinted issues story titles to the collection in the future, but need to look into it a bit closer to make sure it doesn't cause more work than it solves.

 The `Sync` button, which is only active if it's a valid series type and doesn't contain *any* characters or teams, will be used to run this functionality.
-After it's ran it will provide notification on what was or wasn't not added to the collection.
+After it's ran, it will provide notification on what was or wasn't not added to the collection.

 ![Sync Button Screenshot](sync-button.png)